Muhamedsafwat/my-portfolio/README.md

 # my-portfolio
-My portfolio website built using Nextjs and Payload CMS
+My portfolio website built using Nextjs 13 and tailwind